This information applies to England and Wales.

 Your work coach will discuss your claimant commitments with you.
 You will need to agree to this if you want to receive ESA.
 Claimant commitments can include:

-Your benefits can be reduced if you do not do things in your claimant commitments.
+Your benefits can be reduced if you do not meet your claimant commitments.

 Changing your claimant commitment (Citizens Advice)